annalhq/kepler/cuda_programming_model/note.md

 cudaError_t cudaMemcpy (void* dst, const void* src, size_t count, cudaMemcpyKind kind)
 ```

-It copies specified byts from source mem area, pointed to by `src` to destindation mem area, pointed to by `dst`, with the direction specified by `kind`.
+It copies specified bytes from source mem area, pointed to by `src` to destination mem area, pointed to by `dst`, with the direction specified by `kind`.

 `kind` takes one of the following types: